Pine-ber-EE/ctf/write-ups/vector-attack/index.md

 Yay! `scpctf{A_Sh0rt_G00s3_Ch4s3}` The flag finally showed up!
 This challenge was actually a really fun challenge and it taught me a lot!
 Personally, I would probably assign a few more points for this chall, because of the sheer amount of content, but otherwise, it was great, and thank you disavowed913 for creating it!

+I ended up placing 5th in this ctf, which is really cool :)

 I hope you enjoyed my writeup :D